Last Updated on January 20, 2026

 Jurisdiction means the legal authority of a specific entity to administer justice.
 In other words, the court must have the power to hear a certain case, which is subject-matter jurisdiction, and the power to issue binding orders on certain individuals, which is personal jurisdiction.

 In Georgia, the superior courts have jurisdiction for divorce cases.
-Besides, according to OCGA 19-5-2, the petitioner must have been a bona fide state resident for at least 6 months before filing the Complaint for Divorce.
+According to O.C.G.A. § 19-5-2, the petitioner must be a bona fide state resident for at least six months; however, if the petitioner resides on a U.S. army post or military reservation within Georgia, they must have been a resident there for one year before filing.

-Personal jurisdiction over nonresidents is governed by the Georgia Long Arm Statute, which is OCGA 9-10-91.
+Personal jurisdiction over nonresidents is governed by O.C.G.A. § 9-10-91, which in 2026 requires the petitioner to prove the defendant maintains a “matrimonial domicile” or has sufficient “minimum contacts” with Georgia for financial orders like alimony to be enforceable.
 Georgia superior courts may have the power to issue binding orders on the defendant who lives outside the state if they maintain a matrimonial domicile in Georgia when the action is commenced or lived here before the action was initiated.

 Venue in Georgia Divorces